shrawans007/data-science-students/README.md

 Whole case study project is devided into three major parts:

 ### Part 1.
 Descriptive Statistics (Task 1 and 2)
+**Note**: Analysed Excel file is by name 'Engagement Project_Analysed_Copy_shrawans007' is attached above with this project.
 **Task 1**: After checking the data and doing needed calculations using Excel functions/formulas interpretaion of results are as follows:
 **Paid-Plan Students**